TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/FileNames/Index.rst

 Files that contain PHP interfaces must have the file name end on "Interface", e.g. :code:`FileListEditIconHookInterface.php`.

-For information on namespaces, see the next section of this document.
+For information on class names for user files, see the according section of this document.

 One file can contain only one class or interface.